arlbibek/arl-preferences/Sublime/Open Command Line Prompt From Sublime Editor.md

 # Open Command Line Prompt(CMD) from Sublime Editor in Windows

 **Add 'CMD' in Sublime Text Contex Menu**

+1. Download `CMD/` directory.

+2. Copy it to `Sublime Text 3\Packages` directory.
+	1. Open Sublime editor.
+	2. Click on the `Preferences` and then select `Browser Packages` (I will take you right to `Sublime Text 3\Packages` directory.)

+## Or do it  Mannualy

 1. Open Sublime editor.
 2. Click on the Preferences and then select Browser Packages… (It will open a new window.)